seL4/microkit/docs/manual.md

 * `priority`: the priority of the protection domain (integer 0 to 254).
 * `budget`: (optional) the PD's budget in microseconds; defaults to 1,000.
 * `period`: (optional) the PD's period in microseconds; must not be smaller than the budget; defaults to the budget.
+* `passive`: (optional) indicates that the protection domain will be passive and thus have it's scheduling context removed after initialisation; defaults to false.

 Additionally, it supports the following child elements: